jbakse/compform_site/content/random/index.md

 </div>

-These types of effects can be counter-intuitive and sometimes aesthetcially undesireable.
+These types of effects can be counter-intuitive and sometimes aesthetically undesirable.

 If you roll a normal die six times, it is unlikely—_about a 1.5% chance_—that you’ll get all six values without repeats.
 You have a pretty good chance—_about 33%_–of not rolling any 1s.
 You can be pretty sure—_98.5% sure_—that at least one number won’t have appeared after six rolls.

 A deck of cards works differently.
-When you pull cards from a deck, you don't get _random values_ you get _values in a random order_.
+When you pull cards from a deck, you don't get _random values_.
+You get _values in a random order_.
 You avoid duplicates, and you know you will have toured all the values when you reach the end of the deck.

 ### Modeling a Deck with an Array